top of page

 BLESS THE WINGS (IRE) (2005) b g - Winged Love (IRE) - Silva Venture (IRE) (Mandalus (IRE)) - Won hurdle and 8 chases between 2009 & 2019.
 Tough cookie who ran in seven consecutive Cheltenham Festivals finishing second three times, behind The Package in the Kim Muir in 2015 and two Cross Countries in 2016 & 2017.
 He ran a total of ten times over the Cheltenham Cross Country course winning once in December 2017.
 At Aintree he finished unplaced in the 2015 Topham and his two Nationals came late in his career at the ages of thirteen and fourteen.
 He ran the race of his life to finish third in 2018 having been close two out before fading and a well beaten thirteenth a year later.
 He also finished second in two Irish Nationals, the first of which saw him only denied by a short head having been bumped in a rough finish behind Rouge Angel in 2016.
 A year later he was decisively beaten by Our Power.
 That second National in 2019 was his last race A magnificent servant to connections.

 BLOW BY BLOW (IRE) (2011) ch g - Robin des Champs (FR) (Shean Rose (IRE) (Roselier (FR)) - W0n 3 NHF, 3 hurdles and a chase between 2015 & 2022.
-Won a bumper at the 2016 Punchestown Festival but his career highlight came in his novice hurdle season when he won Martin Pipe Conditional Jockeys Hurdle at the Festival.
+Won a bumper at the 2016 Punchestown Festival but his career highlight came in his novice hurdle season when he won the Martin Pipe Conditional Jockeys Hurdle at the Festival.
 He did not repeat that form over fences and after winning his debut chase at Galway in October 2018 never won another race.
 The 2019 National was only his eighth start over fences and he pulled up early on the second circuit.
 He returned home lame but clearly made a quick recovery as he lined up in the Irish National two weeks later but again was pulled up.
-He was sold shortly afterwrads and spent the rest of his career running in Scotland and the north of England.
+He was sold shortly afterwards and spent the rest of his career running in Scotland and the north of England.
 He last was seen at Ayr in March 2022.

 CAPTAIN REDBEARD (IRE) (2009) ch g - Bach (IRE) (Diesel Dancer (IRE) (Toulon) - Won 4 hurdles and 4 chases between 2014 & 2019.
 Won a couple of points in the spring of 2015.
-Was a useful animal who plied his trade mostly in Scotland and the north and AIntree was as far south as he ever ventured.
-He chased The Dutchman home in the Peter Marsh in 2018 befor his first National where he unseated at Foinavon first time.
+Was a useful animal who plied his trade mostly in Scotland and the north.
+Aintree was as far south as he ever ventured.
+He chased The Dutchman home in the Peter Marsh in 2018 before his first National where he unseated at Foinavon first time.
 He completed the course a year later.
 Prior to his second National he had beaten 1-6 favourite Definitly Red in a two horse race at Kelso.
 He also completed the course in two Grand Seftons.
 He was not seen after pulling up as if something was amiss at Newcastle in November 2019.

 DON POLI (IRE) (2009) b g Poliglote - Dalamine (FR) (Silery (USA)) - Won 3 hurdles & 5 chases between 2013 & 2020.
 Ran once in France before being sold to Willie Mullins yard were he initially raced in the Gigginstown House colours.
 His early career was steller.
 He won a maiden and then a novice hurdle and on just his fourth start took on the handcappers and won the Martin Pipe Conditional Jockeys Hurdle at the Festival.
 The following season he went chasing and won the RSA Chase on just his third start over fences.
 He failed at the Punchestown festival but started the following season with two wins, beating Many Clouds at Aintree and the Lexus Chase at Leopardstown.
-In the 2016 Gold Cup it was the story of the two "Dons' both owned by Gigginstown giving Bryan Cooper the dilemma of which Don to choose - Poli or Cossack who was unbeaten in three of his four starts this season but who had fallen in the King George.
+In the 2016 Gold Cup it was the story of the two "Dons" both owned by Gigginstown giving Bryan Cooper the dilemma of which Don to choose - Poli or Cossack who was unbeaten in his three completed starts this season but who had fallen in the King George.
 In the end Cooper got it right, chose Cossack and won whilst Poli finished third but never looked like getting to the first two.
 He finished second in the Aintree Bowl and third in the Punchestown Gold Cup proving that he was just short of the best.
 After he was one of the Gigginstown horses moved from Willie Mullins to Gordon Elliott he was lighlty raced.
 He missed the 2017-18 season and when he returned the National was the target.
 He finished nineteenth having been sold on the eve of the race.
 He won two points in 2019-20, finished unplaced in the 2020 Cheltenham Foxhunters and was last seen at Haydock in November 2020.

 DOUNIKOS (FR) (2011) b g - Smadoun (FR) - Baby Sitter (FR) (Nikos) - Won NHF, hurdle and 3 chases between 2015 & 2021.
 Won his sole point and a bumper at the fourth time of asking.
 Won his first start over hurdles and looked partcularly useful over fences winning his first two chases in 2017 but he flopped in the RSA and then pulled up in the Irish Grand National.
 He showed nothing for a while until a surprise victory in the Punchestown Grand National Trial which propelled him to having a live each way chance in the 2019 National.
 He pulled up in the closing stages and pulled up in a second Irish National on his next start.
 He last raced over rules in a handicap on the flat at Cork in August 2021 and then was sold to the UK where he ran in points over the next three years.
 He was fairly useful winning four times.

 FOLSOM BLUE (IRE) (2007) b g - Old Vic - Spirit Leader (IRE) (Supreme Leader) - Won 4 hurdles and 3 chases between 2011 & 2019.
 Ran up a sequence of three straight hurdle wins in his younger days and he won the Punchestown Grand National Trial in 2014.
 He was a regular in long distance chases in Ireland finishing fourth in both the 2016 & 2018 Irish Grand Nationals.
 He was still in touch and going well when he was brought down six fences from home in the 2016 Scottish Grand National.
 He won a second Punchestown Grand National Trial in 2018 and also finished unplaced in the Welsh National later that year, He also ran in a Midlands National as well in 2019.
-He only had one attempt at the National in2019 and he was amongst the backmarkers.
-For whaterever reason that was his final race.
+He only had one attempt at the National in 2019 and he was amongst the backmarkers.
+It was his final race.

 GENERAL PRINCIPLE (IRE) (2009) b g - Gold Well - How Provincial (IRE) (Be My Native (USA)) - Won NHF, hurdle and 3 chases between 2015 & 2020.
 Won his point in November 2014, his first bumper and his first hurdle.
-He won a Grade 3 event at Limerick in March 2017 before finishing fifth in the Irish Grand National.
+He won a Grade Three event at Limerick in March 2017 before finishing fifth in the Irish Grand National.
 He won the 2018 Irish National in a blanket finish by a head.
 He was one of three who came down at the nineteenth in the 2019 National and he showed very little after that.
 He was last seen pulling up at Fairyhouse in November 2020.

 GO CONQUER (IRE) (2009) b g - Arcadia (GER) - Ballimona Wish (IRE) (Katashan (FR)) - Won NHF, hurdle and 4 chases.
 Brief and unsuccessful career in Irish points (one fall and and an unseat) but he won his bumper and his first hurdle.
 Was very lightly raced under rules but often ran well in defeat twice finishing runner up in valuabe handicaps at Ascot in 2016-17.
 Finished unplaced in the 2017 Topham and before his sole attempt at the National in 2019 he won two valuable races, the Sodexo Gold Cup at Ascot in November 2017 and the Skybet (formally Great Yorkshire) Chase at Doncaster.
 He pulled up in the closing stages of the National.
 He last ran under rules at Ascot in November 2019 but reappeared three and half years later in a point to point where he pulled up.